 - Measure the required cut flue length (A+44mm).
-If inside the dimensions shown in Figure 2 "1 Piece 600mm" proceed. - 2.
+If inside the dimensions shown in Figure 2 (page 22) "1 Piece 600mm" proceed. - 2.
 Measure from the outer terminal lip to end of outer flue.
-Mark the required cut length (A+44) around the circumference of the outer flue and cut following the mark to ensure its cut square. - 3.
-Dress the cut end to make sure all burr's are removed and the cut edge is in its original shape. - 4.
-Mark the inner tube 10mm longer than the outer tube around its circumference and cut following the mark to ensure its cut square. - 5.
-Remove all burrs and place a light chamfer on the outer edge to aid assembly.
+Mark the required cut length (A+44) around the circumference of the outer flue and cut following the mark to ensure it is cut square. - 3.
+Dress the cut end to make sure all burrs are removed and the cut edge is in its original shape. - 4.
+Mark the inner tube 10mm longer than the outer tube around its circumference and cut following the mark to ensure it is cut square. - Remove all burrs and place a light chamfer on the outer edge to aid assembly.